SalomePlatform/adao/doc/en/glossary.rst

    case
-      One ADAO case is defined by a set of data and of choices, packed together through the user interface of the module.
+      One ADAO case is defined by a set of data and of choices, packed together through the user interface of the module (in TUI as in GUI).
 The data are physical measurements that have technically to be available before or during the case execution.
 The simulation code(s) and the data assimilation or optimization method, and their parameters, has to be chosen, they define the execution properties of the case.

-   iteration
+   iteration (internal)
-      One iteration occurs when using iterative optimizers (e.g. 3DVAR), and it is entirely hidden in the main YACS OptimizerLoop Node named "*compute_bloc*".
-Nevertheless, the user can watch the iterative process through the "*YACS Container Log*" window, which is updated during the process, and using "*Observers*" attached to calculation variables.
+      An (internal) iteration takes place when using iterative optimization methods (e.g. for the 3DVAR algorithm).
+Internal iterations are performed within each iterative optimization operation.
+The iterative behavior is fully integrated into the execution of the iterative algorithms, and is only apparent to the user when his observation is explicitly requested using "*Observer*" attached to computational variables.
+See also :term:`step (of assimilation)`.

+   step (of assimilation)
+      An assimilation step takes place when a new observation, or a new set of observations, is used, for example to follow the temporal course of a dynamic system.
+Remark: a *single step* of assimilation can contain by nature *several iterations* of optimization when the assimilation uses an iterative optimization method.
+See also :term:`iteration (internal)`.

    physical system
       This is the object of study that will be represented by numerical